nxhuy-github/k8s-note/kubernetes.md

 :warning: K8s doesn't manage data persistance, that means we (the K8s users) are responsible for backing up, replicating and managing the data.

+Storage Requirement
+- Storage that doesn't depend on the **Pod** lifecycle
+- Storage must be available on all nodes
+- Storage needs to survice even if cluster crashes

 In general, we have two principal groups of **Volumes**:
 - Ephemeral : same lifetime as **Pods**
 - Durable : Beyond **Pods** lifetime